stevenwaterman/stevenwaterman.github.io/_posts/2020-03-27-microbit-optimisation.md

 However, this only works if your program is pure JavaScript.
 Most Micro:Bit code uses the handy built-in functions, like <code>input.onButtonPressed</code> or <code>basic.clearScreen</code>.
-We will need to write some extra code to let us use those functions, known as [stubbing](https://en.wikipedia.org/wiki/Method_stub) them.
+We will need to write some extra code to let us use those functions, known as <a href="https://en.wikipedia.org/wiki/Method_stub">stubbing</a> them.

 Stubbing a function means writing a simpler version of it, which can be used in place of the real version.
 For example, you could stub <code>radio.sendString</code> with a function that just writes the value in a text box.